DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

       <h4>{news.title}</h4>
    </f:link.action>

-As each plugins has his own default Controller-Action-Combination, there is no need to add them to the URL generation.
+As each plugin has its own default Controller-Action-Combination, there is no need to add them to the URL generation.
 Also thanks to the configuration of ``skipDefaultArguments``, these will not be added to the url, resulting in an URL like this with CMS v9: